zinc-collective/convene/convene-web/README.md

 Once you have completed setup; run `bin/run`.
 You now should be able to open http://localhost:3000/workspaces/system-test and see Convene.

-Finally, run `bin/test` to ensure that your development environment is configured correctly.
+Finally, with the server still running (perhaps in a different terminal), run `bin/test` to ensure that your development environment is configured correctly.

 [PostgreSQL 12]: https://www.postgresql.org/download/
 [Docker]: https://www.docker.com